PJMantoss/netflix-clone/README.md

 DESIGN PATTERN: Compound Components - a design pattern in React in which a component is composed of a subset of child components that all work in tandem to produce some functionality.

 This project is a complex app that uses many of React features that I've learnt in the bootcamp.
-It connects to a database (Firebase cloud store) to pull in data for use in the app.
+It connects to a database (cloud firestore) to pull in data for use in the app.

 FIRST STEP: I designed the architecture of the app by organizing the directories that would be used in the app.
 The directories are COMPONENTS, CONTAINERS, CONSTANTS, CONTEXT, FIXTURES, HELPERS, HOOKS, PAGES and UTILS.